1 - американское произношение существительного clerk соответствует правилам чтения: [klε:rk].

 Lesson 26 from radio station "VOA"

 In the next English USA lesson, Martin Learner buys a new car and he applies for a new driver's license, a vehicle license, and insurance.
-You will learn to answer questions on an application form during an interview.
+You will learn to answer questions about an application form during an interview.
 You will see some of the basic English patterns which you have studied.

 This is English USA, on the Voice of America.
 Now, Lesson 26, Part 1: